 Oxford and Warwick Universities have had huge success with big match events where for each £10 pounds given, they give £10 pounds too.
 Doing this Oxford University raised over £24,000 one year, and £12,000 the next.

 Outside of a university, you can contact local businesses and agree to promote them on your fundraising page if they will match some of your donations.
-Start with business you might have a personal link to such as where you or family members work.
+Start with a business you might have a personal link to such as where you or family members work.
 Find out if the company has a charity of the year and if not suggest it to them as a great way of promoting their business to customers as showing compassion and integrity.
-Seek out businesses that might have a link to a cause you support - a coffee shop promoting fair trade links in a country your charity works in, or a company selling children’s products that might appreciate the link to Project Healthy Children.
+Seek out businesses that might have a link to a cause you support - a coffee shop promoting fair trade links in a country your charity works in, or a company selling children’s products that might appreciate the link to Teaching at the Right Level Africa.

 No, not just teddies and bottles of wine!

 Whilst you can charge entry for fundraising there are other things you can offer than money.
-Hold a hackathon to tackle a problem for a particular charity, to seed new Giving What We Can Chapters as Jonathan Courtney from Giving What We Can has recently done, or to tackle any number of issues facing the world today.
+Hold a hackathon to tackle a problem for a particular charity, to seed new groups of givers as Jonathan Courtney from Giving What We Can has done, or to tackle any number of issues facing the world today.

 Traditional fundraising can also go a long way.